Give2Peer/g2p-client-android/README.md

 - [ ] Feature: display basic statistics of the app.
 - [ ] Feature: propose deletion of items submitted by someone else. (tricky)
-- [ ] Feature: provide a lifespan to items I tag (lifespans depend on the user karmic level)
+- [ ] Feature: provide a lifespan to items I tag. (lifespans depend on the user karmic level)
-- [ ] Translation: français.
-- [ ] Translation: español.
 - [ ] Feature: add a new Item offline, upload later. (lots of work)
 - [ ] Feature: easily send a bug report to developers on caught error. (we use the OS)
 - [ ] Feature: warn the user that the app is unavailable during server maintenance. (to be tested)
-- [ ] Feature: some form of OAuth2 as fallback for Maps (we are subjected to quotas)
+- [ ] Feature: some form of OAuth2 as fallback for Maps. (we are subjected to quotas)
 - [ ] Setting: enable `https` protocol.
 - [ ] Feature: edit items I authored in my profile.
 - [ ] Feature: delete items I authored in my profile.
 - [ ] Feature: change your username when level 1, against some (9?) karma points.
-- [ ] Feature: add your email to your user account
+- [ ] Feature: add your email to your user account.
-- [ ] Feature: log in with existing user account
+- [ ] Feature: log in with existing user account.
-- [ ] Feature: ask for new credentials with email
+- [ ] Feature: ask for new credentials with email.
-- [ ] Feature: show items around as a list from closest to furthest
+- [ ] Feature: show items around as a list from closest to furthest.
-- [ ] Feature: report an offensive item
+- [ ] Feature: report an offensive item.
+- [ ] Translation: español.
+- [ ] Translation: français.

 1.2.0
 -----

-- [ ] Bugfix:  make sure temporary picture files are removed
+- [ ] Bugfix:  make sure temporary picture files are removed.
+- [x] Feature: suggest enabling the GPS.
-- [ ] Feature: thanking someone for an item
+- [ ] Feature: thank someone for an item.
-- [ ] Feature: notifications
+- [ ] Feature: list notifications in the profile.
-- [ ] Feature: all-time world leaderboard
+- [ ] Feature: all-time world leaderboard.